iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

    : Fish setting dialog in GELATO ver2.x

-| Users create groups of fish in the iRIC calculation conditions dialog and set parameters such as body length, swimming speed, and swimming direction for each group.
+| Users create groups of fish in the iRIC Calculation Condition dialog and set parameters such as body length, swimming speed, and swimming direction for each group.
 Two input modes are available: list display mode for each group and table format mode where parameters for each group can be checked at a glance.

 .. figure:: images/05/new_fish_setting_dialog_02.png
    :width: 500pt